What Is A Corridor In Relation To A Universal Life Insurance Policy?

 Read on to find out what is a corridor in relation to a universal life insurance policy.

-Universal life insurance policies are popular for their flexibility and long-term investment potential.
+Universal life insurance policy is popular for it’s flexibility and long-term investment potential.
 Within this realm, the concept of corridors is crucial in determining the policy’s performance and adaptability.
 A corridor is a numerical range between the policy’s guaranteed minimum and maximum interest rates, influencing cash value growth and death benefit options.

 In universal life insurance, corridors act as guardrails that regulate the policy’s cash accumulation and cost structure.
 These corridors essentially define the boundaries within which policyholders can adjust their premiums, face fluctuations in interest rates, and maintain the policy’s desired level of coverage.